Cook Like Czechs

 ➜ Storage

-Thanks to the batter containing heavy whipping cream, the bublanina remains soft even on the second or third day.
+Thanks to the heavy whipping cream in the batter, bublanina stays wonderfully soft even on the second or third day, which is one of the joys of this cake.

-Store covered in a baking dish, leaving it on the kitchen counter.
-Or cut the cake into slices, and place them in an airtight container in the fridge.
-This way, bublanina will keep for up to five days.
+You can store it covered right in the baking dish in a cool spot, away from direct sunlight, for up to two days.
+For longer storage, cut the cake into slices and place them in an airtight container in the fridge, where the bublanina will keep beautifully for up to five days.

-• How to upgrade bublanina?
-Sprinkle it with a streusel topping (drobenka) made from butter, granulated sugar, and flour!
+• Looking to take your bublanina to the next level?
+Sprinkle it with a streusel topping (posypka) made from butter, granulated sugar, and flour for a wonderful buttery crunch on top.

 More Czech sweet pastry